Posted on

 Case Study Details

 A SylWrap Pipe Repair Contractor Case contains enough products to seal up to six live leaks, making it the ideal kit to keep on-site for rapid response to emergences.

-The sugar mill had approved its use several years earlier, since when repairs had been made to multiple sections of pipework.
+Numerous repairs had since been made by the sugar mill using their stock of Contractor Cases.
 These included 90 degree elbow bends in elevated pipelines and a particularly challenging Y-joint leaking from the exact point where three separate pipes connected.
 Most of these pipes carried hot water.

 The leaking alcohol line was 70mm in diameter and transported alcohol juice extracted from sugar cane during fermentation, which would eventually be used in the production of spirits including rum and guaro, the official liquor of Costa Rica.